 What is India VIX?

 The Indian stock market’s VIX index is a commonly used indicator of market volatility and uncertainty.
-It measures the anticipated Nifty50 index options’ 30-day volatility, which reveals the level of market risk or uncertainty.
+It measures the anticipated Nifty50 index options’ 30-day volatility, which reveals the market risk or uncertainty level.
 The implied volatility of Nifty50 options, produced by the price of the options, may be used to calculate VIX.
 It also goes by the term “Fear Index” since it displays how fearful the market is.

 The Benefits of India VIX